Making Sense of Caulks and Sealants

 Solvent-base synthetic-rubber products adhere well to most substrates, can be applied in wet and cold weather, and resist mildew.
-But the qualities that set these caulks and sealants apart from the rest are the ease with which they stretch, their ability to stretch without breaking, and their ability to recover.
+But the qualities that set these caulks and sealants apart from the rest are the ease with which they stretch, their ability to stretch without breaking, and their ability to recover their shape.

 These products have a low modulus, which means that they require only slight pressure to begin stretching.
-Because they stretch so easily, there is less chance that the bond or the substrate will break during joint movement.
+Because they stretch so easily, there is less chance that the bond or the substrate will rupture as the joint moves.
 Synthetic rubber also is said to have memory; when it is stretched even to extreme lengths, it returns to its original cured size and shape.
-All told, these qualities make solvent-base rubber caulks and sealants the best products for use on log homes, on wood siding and roofs, and in other joints that encounter frequent movement.
+All told, these qualities make solvent-base rubber caulks and sealants the best products for use on log homes, on wood siding and roofs, and in other joints that move frequently.

-Synthetic-rubber caulks and sealants are paintable with water-base paints and come in clear formulas that cure more transparent than any other caulk.
-Be careful, though, because they are also flammable until they cure, shrink significantly, and have a high percentage of volatile organic compounds (VOCs).
+Synthetic-rubber caulks and sealants are paintable with water-base paints and come in clear formulas that are more transparent when cured than any other caulk.
+Be careful, though, because they also are flammable until they cure, shrink significantly, and have a high percentage of volatile organic compounds (VOCs).
 In fact, in some parts of the country, some synthetic-rubber caulks do not meet current VOC regulations.
 For this reason, solvent-base rubber caulks should not be used indoors.

 Polyurethane stands up to traffic